Gavvl Law's Services

 The Court encourages negotiating and settling issues like custody and property during the divorce process.
 Agreements can be submitted at any time before the divorce is finalized.
 The Court will review the agreement before making the terms a Court Order to ensure fairness and, for custody issues, align with the best interest of the child.

-If you and your spouse can’t agree on issues like property or custody, the Court will schedule a trial and make decisions it considers fair and equitable, or in the best interest of the child, based on the evidence and testimony.
+If you and your spouse can’t agree on issues like property or custody, the Court will schedule hearings or a trial where both spouses will be able to present evidence and testimony regarding contested issues such as property and custody.
+The Magistrate or Judge will issue a decision based on the evidence and testimony presented.
+These decisions will become a part of the final Decree of Divorce.

 Unlike child support, there is no precise formula for calculating spousal support in Ohio.
 When making a decision, a court considers multiple factors, including the length of the marriage, work history, and income differences between the parties.
 The court will determine: